ncytimothy/DishtroyApp/README.md

 # What's next for Dishtroy:

 * Add animations to the fruits so that the user can see them disintegrate as they shake the phone
+* Implement ReplyKit for instant reply and sharing
 * Publish to the App Store

 # Credits: